Northmen: A Viking Saga

 Northmen: A Viking Saga is a 2014 historical action film by Swiss director Claudio Fäh.
 It is an English-language film, produced by Swiss production house Elite Film Produktion AG (Zurich) in co-production with Jumping Horse Film GmbH (Germany, Hannover) and Two Oceans Production PTY Ltd. (South Africa, Cape Town).

-The soundtrack of the movie contains 3 metal songs; 1 by the German symphonic metal/power metal band Beyond the Black ("In the Shadows") and 2 by the Swedish melodic death metal band Amon Amarth ("Deceiver of the Gods" and "Warriors of the North").

 Summary

-A group of exiled Vikings, under the leadership of Asbjörn, are stranded on the Scottish coast after their ship sank in a storm.
-There, they are attacked by soldiers who guard princess Inghean, who is on her way to her wedding.
-The Vikings defeat the soldiers and take Inghean with them as a hostage with the intent of using the ransom money to buy entry into friendly land.
+A group of exiled Vikings, under the leadership of Asbjörn, are stranded on the coast of Scotland after their ship sinks in a storm.
+There, they are attacked by soldiers who are escorting the princess Inghean, who is on her way to be married.
+The Vikings defeat the soldiers and take Inghean with them as a hostage with the intent of ransoming her for money to buy entry into a friendly land.
 Along the way, they meet a Christian monk who grants them aid and shelter.
 Meanwhile, Inghean's father, King Dunchaid, tasks a mercenary force to pursue the Vikings; knowing of Inghean's distaste for their group, the mercenary leaders plan to kill both her and the Vikings, an order not out of character for the tyrant king.
 The group, including the princess, learn of their plan from a captured soldier.

 As the mercenaries attack the tower where the monk and the Vikings are sheltered, the group manages to escape and stay ahead of their pursuers.
-The monk offers to show the Vikings the way to the Viking settlement Danelaw, where they would be safe.
+The monk offers to show the Vikings the way to the Viking settlements of the Danelaw, where they would be safe.
 Along the way, they are repeatedly attacked by the mercenaries, but the Vikings eventually defeat them, suffering some casualties.
 After reaching a cliffside with transport to Danelaw, the survivors find themselves trapped by King Dunchaid and his troops.
 Asbjörn jumps into the water, seemingly to his death, but manages to retrieve a boat from an underwater cave.
 The surviving Vikings jump after him, joined by the monk and Inghean, who elects to stay with the group.
-Together, the group rows towards Danelaw.
+Together, the group rows towards the Danelaw.